Kyler Murray sharp in brief debut as Cards edge Chargers

+GLENDALE, Ariz.
+(AP) — Kyler Murray wanted to take his team on a scoring drive Thursday night, and even checked twice with his coach to see if he could play beyond one possession.
-However, he completed nearly all of his passes and showed the mobility that made him the top overall draft pick.

-The Arizona Cardinals rookie quarterback went 6 for 7 for 44 yards in the 10 plays of the Cardinals’ first offensive series of the game.
+Arizona didn’t take any chances with their prized rookie quarterback, but Murray completed nearly all of his passes and showed the mobility that made him the top overall draft pick, going 6 for 7 for 44 yards in 10 plays during the Cardinals’ first offensive series of the game.

-Then he put on a headset, took off his pads and watched the Cardinals’ 17-13 win over the Los Angeles Chargers in the preseason opener for both teams Thursday night.
+Then he put on a headset, took off his pads and watched the Cardinals’ 17-13 win over the Los Angeles Chargers in the preseason opener for both teams.

-“I thought it was smooth.
-I was anxious to get out there, move around and throw it a little bit,” Murray said.
-“I really just tried to execute whatever Coach called, and I think we did that for the most part.”
+“I was just going out there and being myself, like always.
+Trusting in my abilities,” Murray said.
+“I wanted to score.
+I wanted to go back in.
+I was definitely itching for more.”

-The 2018 Heisman Trophy winner, starting his first NFL drive at the Cardinals 2 after a fumble recovery, picked up three first downs, with his longest completion a 14-yard short pass to running back David Johnson.
+The 2018 Heisman Trophy winner, starting his first NFL drive at the Cardinals 2 after a fumble recovery by linebacker Jordan Hicks, picked up three first downs, with his longest completion a 14-yard short pass to running back David Johnson.

 Murray didn’t have an official carry, but worked out of the shotgun and rolled out several times.

+“He made quick decisions, that’s what we’re looking for.
+Operated well and took care of the football,” Cardinals coach Kliff Kingsbury said, adding that the starters, including Murray, are likely to play longer in the next preseason game.

-He escaped pressure from the Chargers’ Chris Peace on one play and completed a pass along the sideline to rookie KeeSean Johnson, but it was ruled incomplete because of a penalty.
+Murray escaped pressure from the Chargers’ Chris Peace on one play and completed a pass along the sideline to rookie KeeSean Johnson, but it was ruled incomplete because of a penalty.

-“When we got the strip I was like “Good,'” Murray said.
-“At the same time I was like ‘Of course I get the ball at the 2.
-We brought it out, and unfortunately didn’t finish the job.”
+“When we got the strip I was like ‘Good,'” Murray said.
+“At the same time I was like ‘Of course I get the ball at the 2.’
+My mindset was to go and score and unfortunately we didn’t.”

-The Cardinals did, however.
-Trent Sherfield, who had 19 catches a season ago after making the team as an undrafted free agent, hauled in a 22-yard touchdown pass from backup quarterback Brett Hundley 35 seconds before halftime to tie the score at 7.
+The Cardinals eventually did.
+Trent Sherfield, who had 19 catches a season ago after making the team as an undrafted free agent, hauled in a 22-yard touchdown pass from backup quarterback Brett Hundley 29 seconds before halftime to tie the score at 7.

 Hundley was 10 of 14 for 104 yards.

-Zane Gonzalez hit a 55-yard field goal and Wes Hills ran 7 yards for a touchdown in the second half, and the Cardinals held on in new head coach Kliff Kingsbury’s NFL debut.
+Zane Gonzalez made a 55-yard field goal and Wes Hills ran 7 yards for a touchdown in the second half, and the Cardinals held on in Kingsbury’s NFL debut.
 Easton Stick, the third quarterback for the Chargers, scored on a 31-yard scamper in the fourth quarter.

 The Chargers, with starting quarterback Philip Rivers held out, scored first with 13:42 left in the second quarter and both team’s regular starters already done for the evening.
 Justin Jackson ran 4 yards for a touchdown.